splashinn/jQueryForm/README.md

 # jQuery Form Plugin

-Simple jQuery plugin for a form
+Simple jQuery plugin for a form.

 ### Creating A New Form
 ```JavaScript